Haven’t been to the Florida parks in a few years? Here’s a cheat sheet to get you up to speed.

 The Disney Dining Plan allows guests booking Walt Disney World vacations to also pre-pay for their meals in exchange for credits redeemable at many restaurants and most food service locations across the WDW property.
 The DDP allows each guest a certain number of quick-service meals and/or table-service meals, along with a beverage and snack each day.
-The allotment varies depending on whether the Quick Service Dining, Regular Dining or Deluxe Dining plan is purchased, but is most helpful for families preferring to pre-pay for the majority of their vacation.
+The allotment varies depending on whether the Disney Dining, Quick-Service Dining, or Deluxe Dining plan is purchased, but is most helpful for families preferring to pre-pay for the majority of their vacation.

 Disney’s Magical Express (DME):